The Minimum Amount of Water Per Day To Survive: A Critical Guide

 The body is now actively pulling water out of places to use elsewhere.
 You are legitimately thirsty.
 While it’s evident that your mouth would become dry, more is happening behind the scenes.

 Some cells in the brain begin to dehydrate.
-We become moody, our memory starts to falter, and we probably get a little headachy.
-We’re not sweating quite as readily as we might under normal circumstances because our skin is beginning to dry out.
+We become moody, our memory falters, and we probably get a little headache.2 We’re not sweating quite as readily as we might under normal circumstances because our skin is beginning to dry out.

 Our muscles also start releasing water.
 Our blood pressure lowers because our blood is beginning to thin out.
 We generally feel tired, weak, and a little under the weather.
 We might feel lightheaded.
 Maybe we experience some muscle cramping.
 The body is telling us to slow down and conserve.

-You aren’t urinating as much, and when you do, it’s a stronger yellow.
+You aren’t urinating as much, and it’s a stronger yellow when you do.

 Average Guy has lost about 2L of water.